 We’re able to have the best of both worlds.
 We have the stability and the tradition of the monarchical system, but we also have a Canadian representative in the Governor General, who represents Canada as it is, as a Canadian, and does an incredible job representing the monarch, but also all Canadians.

 —Hon.
 David Collenette, Minister of Transport, 18th May 2001

 Canadians are fortunate to have as our monarch an instantly recognizable world figure.
 The Queen and members of the Royal Family make frequent homecomings to Canada.
-In their absence, the Governor General (for the national government) and the Lieutenant Governors (one for each provincial government) represent The Queen and perform the constitutional functions of the Sovereign in her name.
+In their absence, the Governor General (for the national government) and the Lieutenant Governors (one for each provincial government) represent The Queen and perform most of the constitutional functions of the Sovereign in her name.
 This arrangement allows our country to share in the traditions of an ancient monarchy stemming out of Canada’s history, while at the same time we enjoy the services of distinguished fellow citizens — think of Major-General Georges Vanier, Lincoln Alexander, David Lam and Lynda Haverstock, to name but a few — who serve Crown and country with great distinction.

 Every country is different, and we grew up in this one with the Royal Family as part of our heritage.

 Today’s monarchy stems from our history.
 Many of Canada’s First Nations chose tribal chieftains whose role was much like that of the local kings and queens of ancient Europe, Africa, South America and Asia.
 European explorers and the subsequent settlement by our French and British founding peoples brought to Canada their own experience of monarchy, symbolized by the Fleur de Lys and the Royal Union Flag.
 Many subsequent immigrants — be they from Russia or Japan, from Italy or Thailand — also knew the monarchical system of government.